telerik/report-server-docs/apis/rest-api/examples/javascript/login.md

 # Report Server REST API Login

 In order to perform operations with the Report Server you have to authenticate first.
 This can be done by sending a request to the *Token* endpoint with your credentials and as result get an access token.

-Here is a sample code snippet which demonstrates how to get the token:
+Here is a sample code snippet which demonstrates how to login and get the token:

 ```javascript
   var serverHost = "http://reportserver:83/";